ggrevera/flutter_viking_student/README.md

 1. Other individuals at GH&trade; have been hard at work on other parts of the project.
    Before you can incorporate their changes (on the remote repo), you must commit (save) your changes to your local repo.
-Run Android Studio, open your project (if it's not already open), and then select Commit from the Git menu.
+Run Android Studio, open your project (if it's not already open), and then select _Commit_ from the Git menu.
-   Enter 'finished assignment #1' in the Commit Message area, and then press Commit.
+   Enter 'finished assignment #1' in the _Commit Message_ area, and then press _Commit_.
    If prompted for your email, enter it.
-Press the Commit button if asked about warnings.
+Press the _Commit_ button if asked about warnings.
-1. To incorporate the changes on the remote repo with your code, you need to first run Android Studio, open your project, and then select Pull... from the Git menu.
+1. To incorporate the changes on the remote repo with your code, you need to first run Android Studio, open your project, and then select _Pull..._ from the Git menu.
    This will update your code with their changes.
    Make sure that you can run your code without any errors before proceeding.
    (If you have errors after the pull, please contact me.)